cangevine/STEAMnet/README.md

 From now on, every request to the STEAMnet API must be authenticated with a Token, which is generated when a user logs in or creates an account from the Android app (a detailed spec of how this should work in the App can be found in the description for [Pull #62](https://github.com/cangevine/STEAMnet/pull/62)).
 Once the Token is saved to the Android device, every single request to the api must include the token in the request url.
 For instance, that `/users.json` request I mentioned previously would not work unless the token is included like so: `http://steamnet.herokuapp.com/api/v1/users.json?token=yourdevicetoken`.
 The Tokens are associated with a given user and Device, so that the API is aware from which User the request comes, and so that it's aware that the request is coming from the STEAMnet app, and not some malicious third party.

+If a request _is_ issued to the API without a token, or with a token that doesn't correspond to a user, the API will respond with no response body, and a response code of 401 unauthorized.

 *(Note 7/14/13: currently the API does not use the token authentication, because none of the Android code has been updated to use it yet, but once the Android app is updated to generate and use these tokens, the switch will be flipped and Token authentication will be required for every request.)*

 ### Sparks